 A spokeswoman for the Edison Electric Institute emphasized to GREENWIRE that the electric utility trade group is taking no part in the campaign except to provide survey results.

 When prominent accusers aren’t directly attributing the ‘reposition global warming’ conspiracy to Western Fuels Association’ ICE PR campaign, they’re seemingly trying to sidestep potential problems with that by saying this was an Edison Electric Institute (EEI) effort.
 The current Wikipedia page for the ICE campaign implies as much.
-Also among that latter pile is a July 2017 Florida “Public Utilities Knew” news item which cites an Energy and Policy Institute report which claimed,
+Also among that latter pile is a July 2017 Miami New Times “Public Utilities Knew” article containing the EEI / “reposition global warming” tie-in.
+The article’s source for that is an an Energy and Policy Institute report summary page which claimed,

 No, it didn’t.
-But where does the Energy and Policy Institute’s pair of clickable links in that passage lead to?
-In a pointless repetition, both go to Kert Davies’ ClimateFiles ICE page.
+But where does the Miami New Times link for the “reposition global warming” phrase and the Energy and Policy Institute’s pair of links in the passage above lead to?
+They all go to Kert Davies’ ClimateFiles ICE page.
 That Kert Davies, the person working at the old Ozone Action environmentalist group not long after the time when they mysteriously “obtained” the alleged ICE memos.

 As Ron Arnold detailed in his June 2016 exposé about book author / documentary movie star Naomi Oreskes’ role in the ‘crooked skeptics’ accusation, the memo subset containing the “reposition global warming” / “older, less-educated males” / “younger, lower-income women” strategy/targeting memos was a part of a lengthy proposal submitted to the ICE campaign administrators that was rejected and never used.
 How could EEI “spearhead” a PR campaign that they actually denounced?